 Sun damage is cumulative, but it’s never too late to implement sun smarts into your daily routine.
 Learn more about age damage at WebMD.com.

 Find Effective Sun Damage Treatment

 It’s hard to believe that something that makes you feel so good can be so destructive, but the bottom line is that developing smart sun sense is the key to avoiding sun and age damage.
-The dangers, from cosmetic to cancer, are anything but a day at the beach.
+The dangers, from cosmetic to cancer, are anything but a day at the beach in California.

 Whether you need a mole checked out, or want to learn more about the latest treatments, contact your local West Dermatology office by filling out our online contact form or calling us at 888-554-8740.
 We have locations in Arizona, Nevada, and California.